LCurryKCIS/L0GithubClassroom/README.md

 # L0GithubClassroom
 Welcome to GitHub Classroom!

-In this lesson, we are going to confirm that you can fork, edit, and submit an assignment.
+In this lesson, we are going to confirm that you can accept, edit, and submit an assignment.

 The assignment is easy.